Board of Directors

 Her education and life-long love of nature made Vicki Hanley a perfect fit for OBI.
 The Watertown resident was unanimously elected to the OBI Board of Directors in January 2018.
 Vicki also recently joined the OBI marketing committee.

 “My parents and their friends had a love of the outdoors and we spent many days hiking and fishing,” she recalls of her summers spent in Inlet, located in the western Adirondacks.
-Vicki has a degree in Wildlife Biology Management from the SUNY College of Environmental Science and Forestry, Syracuse. |

 She also worked nearly 30 years in finance, including the Bank of New York Mellon and NYNEX/Bell Atlantic Yellow Pages.
 Recent retirement is allowing her to spend more time fishing, hiking and helping OBI with its local conservation mission.